Creating a better future for all children through libraries is ALSC’s core purpose. ALSC envisions a future where:

 How to apply

-- If you would like to review the application, you can use the Bookapalooza paper application.
+- First, review the Bookapalooza paper application.

 Announcement of winners